shenweiliu/AspNetAngularSample/README.md

 1. If you run the application for debugging the AspNet.Angular.Mod project, you need to start the Visual Studio session with the *AspNet.Angular.Mod.sln*.
 Otherwise, you can start with the *AspNet.Angular.Web.sln*.
 Both AspNet.Angular.Web and AspNet.Angular.Mod projects use the same local IIS website with the "External Host" settings.

-2. If you immediately gets Server 500 error from IIS, then you need delete the bin and obj folders in the AspNet.Angular.Web project and rebuild the AspNet.Angular.Web solution with the Visual Studio.

-3. Set any breakpoints for your debugging work either on ASP.NET C# or Angular TypeScript parts.
+2. Set any breakpoints for your debugging work either on ASP.NET C# or Angular TypeScript parts.2

-4. Select "Microsoft Edge" as the Web Server from the Visual Studio tool bar.
+3. Select "Microsoft Edge" as the Web Server from the Visual Studio tool bar.

-5. Click the Web Server tool bar item or press F5 to run the debug instance.
+4. Click the Web Server tool bar item or press F5 to run the debug instance.

-6. If you would like to browse the website without debugging the Angular TypeScript code, you can change the "AngularModuleLoader" value to "cli" in the *Web.config* file of the AspNet.Angular.Web project.
+5. If you would like to browse the website without debugging the Angular TypeScript code, you can change the "AngularModuleLoader" value to "cli" in the *Web.config* file of the AspNet.Angular.Web project.
 You can then run the website either still with Visual Studio Web Server command or F5 (the ASP.NET server-side debugging for C# code is kept) or directly using the site URL with browsers (no debugging processes for both server-side and client-side code).

+### Issues and Resolutions

+This website application needs "Areas" folder, even empty, under the site root path.
+In some cases, the "Areas" empty folder may be auto removed during source code transfer.
+If you do not perform the step of copying Areas plugin files with creating "Areas" folder before building the main site project, the "HTTP Error 500.0 - Internal Server Error" could occur immediately after starting to run the application.
+Adding the "Areas" folder into the site root and rebuild the solution could resolve the issue.

+Especially during the initial setup, files copied from the Areas plugin project to the main web site Areas folder may sometimes not working.
+In this case, the "HTTP Error 500.0 - Internal Server Error" could also be rendered.
+You may try these steps:

+    - In the Areas plugin project, do "Clean Solution" and then "Rebuild Solution"
+    - Re-run the *CopyModToWeb.bat* to copy and paste the Areas plugin files to main website.
+    - In the main website project, do "Clean Solution", and then "Rebuild Solution".
+    - If the issue still persists, in the main website project, delete the *bin* and *obj* folders, then rebuild the solution.

 ### Related Info